coreservice-io/daemon/README.md

 # DAEMON

-Install app as system service [support Linux and Darwin]
+Install app as system service [support Linux, Darwin and Windows]

 Precompiled files in /build